'Dirty skewers' flourish in Hanoi, customers crowd from street vendors to buffet restaurants

 VietNamNet•23/03/2025

-In the afternoon, along Nui Truc Street (Ba Dinh, Hanoi), there are 4-5 street vendors and shops selling skewers - a dish that students often call "dirty skewers".
+In the afternoon, along Nui Truc Street (Ba Dinh, Hanoi ), there are 4-5 street vendors and shops selling skewers - a dish that students call "dirty skewers".
 Nui Truc Street is rumored by young people to be a place where "high-class dirty skewers" gather because many street vendors and shops are decorated quite eye-catchingly, selling a variety of foods.
 There are many shops selling buffet-style skewers at "student prices".
-Skewers of all colors and shapes were placed in stainless steel trays but "out in the open", right on the sidewalk of a busy street, without any protective film.
-Most of them were not yet defrosted.
+Skewers of all colors and shapes were placed in stainless steel trays, but "out in the open", right on the sidewalk of a busy street, without any protective film.
+Most of them were not yet thawed.
 The dishes are fried on the spot.
 The customers are mainly students from nearby high schools, looking for a snack after school.
-Each skewer costs 2,000-10,000 VND, grilled meat and Chinese sausage cost 13,000-15,000 VND depending on the type.
+Each skewer costs 2,000-10,000 VND, grilled meat and sausage cost 13,000-15,000 VND depending on the type.
 These dishes are called shrimp balls, fish balls, beef balls, chicken balls, fried cheese... but according to the owner, "they are all made from meat".
-Holding a hot beef meatball skewer, blowing on it while eating, female student TL (grade 8) continuously praised it as delicious.
-"It's been a bit chilly these past few days, so I love this dish.
+Holding a hot beef ball skewer, blowing on it while eating, TL (grade 8) continuously praised its deliciousness.
+"It's been a bit chilly these days, so I love this dish.
 There are days when I spend 20,000-30,000 VND on 'dirty skewers'.
 When I'm full, I go back to school.
-My friends and I eat it 2-3 times a week," said L. When asked why they still eat "dirty skewers", L. and his friends immediately replied: "Because it's delicious, convenient and cheap".
-The group added: "Eating this little is probably okay, it's not like you eat it every day".
-According to the reporter's observation, many pans of frying oil from street vendors have changed color.
+My friends and I eat it 2-3 times a week," L. said.
+When asked why they still eat "dirty skewers", L. and her friends immediately replied: "Because it's delicious, convenient, and cheap."
+The group added: "Eating this little is probably okay, it's not like you eat it every day."
+According to the reporter's observation, many frying pans of street vendors have changed color.
 According to recommendations, when cooking oil is used for too long at high temperatures, it can transform into fatty acids that are not good for health, making people susceptible to bloating and indigestion.
 A resident of Nui Truc Street said that in the past, there were 5-7 street vendors selling fried skewers along this street.
 After many inspections by the authorities, some people rented shops to sell.
 "From 5pm to 9pm, 10pm, there were a lot of people eating, customers stood and parked their cars all over the sidewalk, spilling out onto the street.
-The houses next to the shop had a strong smell of cooking oil, very unpleasant," this person said.
+The smell of cooking oil wafted from the houses next to the shops, it was very unpleasant," this person said.

-On Xuan Thuy Street (Cau Giay, Hanoi), the section passing through the gate of Hanoi Pedagogical University from 4pm, there are often many street vendors selling fried skewers.
-It is not difficult to see street vendors with unlabeled bags of fish balls, beef balls, and cooking oil placed right on the ground.
+On Xuan Thuy Street (Cau Giay, Hanoi), passing the gate of Hanoi Pedagogical University, from 4pm, many street vendors often appear selling fried skewers.
+It's not hard to see street vendors with unlabeled bags of fish balls, beef balls, and cooking oil placed right on the ground.

-Dormitory room filled with trash and dirty clothes of female college student
+Room filled with trash and dirty clothes of female university student

-After several days of smelling a strange smell and being unable to contact the guest, the landlord was forced to open the door himself, only to find the room full of trash.
+After several days of smelling a strange smell and being unable to contact the guest, the landlord was forced to open the door himself and found the room full of trash.

 Comment (0)